joranquinten/randomtale-api/Readme.md

-# Project Title
+# RandomTale API Server & Webclient

-This builds a Flask API to play a random mp3 in a designated folder and can be controlled via a webclient.
+This builds a Flask API to play a random media file in a designated folder and can be controlled via a webclient.
 This is designed to run on a Raspberry Pi with audio support, but can be run on any device with Python 2.7.

-- Make sure you have Python 2.7 installed (not tested on Python 3.
+* Make sure you have Python 2.7 installed (not tested on Python 3.
-- The webclient is vanilla and should work in any major recent browser.
+* The webclient is vanilla JS and should work in any major recent browser.
+(An internet connection is required for styling purposes)

 ## Getting Started

-- Clone the repo to your local machine
+* Clone the repo to your local machine
-- Install the dependencies for the Python scripts
+* Install the dependencies for the Python scripts
-- Make sure there's an /input/ folder with *.mp3s on the root level
+* Make sure there's an /input/ folder with \*.mp3s on the root level
-  - The script just tries to play a random file from the folder, so only place media files over here!
+  * The script just tries to play a random file from the folder, so only place media files over here!

 ```
 pip install -r requirements.txt
 ```

 Then run the script:

 ```
 python flask-simply.py
 ```